tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 possible.

-The handler function receives two parameters: First is the event type (i.e. one of the `VBI_EVENT_*` constants), second a dict describing the event.
+The handler function receives two parameters: First is the event type (i.e. one of the `VBI_EVENT_*` constants), second a named tuple describing the event.
+The type and contents of the second parameter depends on the event type.
 The following event types are defined:

 *VBI_EVENT_NONE*:
     No event.
+Second callback parameter is *None*.

 *VBI_EVENT_CLOSE*:
     The vbi decoding context is about to be closed.
 This event is sent when the decoder object is destroyed and can be used to clean up event handlers.
+Second callback parameter is *None*.

 *VBI_EVENT_TTX_PAGE*:
-    The vbi decoder received and cached another Teletext page designated by *ev->{pgno}* and *ev->{subno}*.
+    The vbi decoder received and cached another Teletext page.
+For this type the second callback function parameter has type *Zvbi.EventTtx* with the following elements:

+    The received page is designated by *ev.pgno* and *ev.subno*.
-    *ev->{roll_header}* flags the page header as suitable for rolling page numbers, e. g. excluding pages transmitted out of order.

-    The *ev->{header_update}* flag is set when the header, excluding the page number and real time clock, changed since the last `VBI_EVENT_TTX_PAGE`.
+    *ev.roll_header* flags the page header as suitable for rolling page numbers, e. g. excluding pages transmitted out of order.
+The *ev.header_update* flag is set when the header, excluding the page number and real time clock, changed since the last `VBI_EVENT_TTX_PAGE` evemt.
 Note this may happen at midnight when the date string changes.
-The *ev->{clock_update}* flag is set when the real time clock changed since the last `VBI_EVENT_TTX_PAGE` (that is at most once per second).
+The *ev.clock_update* flag is set when the real time clock changed since the last `VBI_EVENT_TTX_PAGE` (that is at most once per second).
 They are both set at the first `VBI_EVENT_TTX_PAGE` sent and unset while the received header or clock field is corrupted.

     If any of the roll_header, header_update or clock_update flags
-    are set *ev->{raw_header}* is a pointer to the raw header data (40 bytes), which remains valid until the event handler returns.
+    are set, *ev.raw_header* contains the raw header data (40 bytes).
-    *ev->{pn_offset}* will be the offset (0 ...
-37) of the three
+    *ev.pn_offset* will be the offset (0 ...
+37) of the three-digit page
-    digit page number in the raw or formatted header.
-Always call *vt.fetch_vt_page()* for proper translation of national characters and character attributes, the raw header is only provided here as a means to quickly detect changes.
+    number in the raw or formatted header.
+Always call *vt.fetch_vt_page()* for proper translation of national characters and character attributes; the raw header is only provided here as a means to quickly detect changes.

 *VBI_EVENT_CAPTION*:
     A Closed Caption page has changed and needs visual update.
-    The page or "CC channel" is designated by *ev->{pgno}*.
+    For this type the second callback function parameter has type *Zvbi.EventCaption* with a single element *ev.pgno*, which indicates the "CC channel" of the received page.

     When the client is monitoring this page, the expected action is to call *vt.fetch_cc_page()*.
 To speed up rendering, more detailed